-The plugins have their enormous contribution to WordPress community.
+The WordPress plugins have an enormous contribution to the WordPress community.
 If anyone is looking for multiple functionalities in a WordPress website, then plugins fulfill the need.

 A malicious plugin can make or break your WordPress installation.

-Whether you want to protect WordPress from such infected plugins, you need to consider few things before installing them.
-Always choose best WordPress plugins for your website/blog.
+Whether you want to protect WordPress from such infected plugins, you need to consider a few things before installing them.
+Always choose the best WordPress plugins for your website/blog.

 (Imp.
 Note: The safest place for downloading threat free plugins is WordPress.org.
 Always download from there only.)

 It will be better following these points every time.
 If you can’t remember them, just bookmark this article or note them down in a diary.
 They will always help you in deciding which plugin is good for your site and which is not.

 This is the initial thing you should consider checking.
 Find the Author’s profile and read the given details.

 Look into the below screenshot.
 It’s the profile of Joost de Valk – The founder of Yoast.

 Go through the different section like about me, activity, plugins, and favorites.
 You should be getting lots of information from here.
 In the activity section, check for the last activity.
 If there is old time is showing then, we can conclude that the author is not interested in solving users’ issue.